 - Add 1 teaspoon sugar to the water before adding it to the dough.

 Arepas are typically filled with something, similar to a bun.
 Here are some ideas for you:

-- Stuff some arepas with scrambled eggs, avocado and black beans for breakfast.
+- Stuff arepas with scrambled eggs, avocado slices and black beans for breakfast.